-محطة تحلية مياه البحر
+محطة تحلية مياه البحر - desalination plant from the sea

 7 Steps at a desalination plant from the sea

-Basically, the following systems should be available in the construction of a desalination plant, including intake system, pre-treatment system, seawater desalination RO system, energy recovery device, chemical dosing system, cleaning in place (CIP) system, and PLC control system.
+Basically, the following systems should be available in the construction of a desalination plant, including an intake system, pre-treatment system, seawater desalination RO system, energy recovery device, chemical dosing system, cleaning in place (CIP) system, and PLC control system.
 Here we will review each system in detail:

 1- Seawater intake system

 This seawater intake system aims to deliver seawater to a freshwater reverse osmosis plant.
-There are different types of withdrawal methods within the construction of a desalination plant that depends on the water quality in the withdrawal area, geological conditions, meteorological data, and natural disasters, such as the intake of beach wells, groundwater intake, open seawater…..etc.
+There are different types of withdrawal methods within the construction of a desalination plant.
+That depends on the water quality in the withdrawal area, geological conditions, meteorological data, and natural disasters, such as the intake of beach wells, groundwater intake, open seawater…..etc.

 2- Pre-treatment system